 At this stage, the model is re-estimated corroborating the nonlinearity issue (refer to Table 3).
 Here, the quadratic term of FD is incorporated into the model to examine whether FD and economic growth follow any nonmonotonic relationship in both countries; Malaysia and Indonesia.
-As anticipated, the coefficient of ECM is found to be negative and significant for both countries.
-Interesting, Table 3 depicts that the coefficient of FD is negative and significant while the quadratic term of FD (FD2) is positive and significant in explaining economic growth indicating a U-shaped relationship between FD and economic growth in Malaysia and Indonesia.
-The U-shape between FD and economic growth holds in short for Indonesia.
-However, the coefficients of FD and FD2 are insignificant in the short-run in the case of Malaysia.
+As anticipated, the coefficient of ECM is found to be and significant for both countries.
+Interesting, Table 3 depicts that the coefficient of FD is negative and significant while the quadratic term of FD (FD) is positive and significant in explaining economic growth indicating a U-shaped relationship between FD and economic growth in Malaysia and Indonesia.
+The U-shape between FD and economic growth holds in short for the short-run in the case of Malaysia.
 Therefore, the model is consistent concerning serial correlation, heteroscedasticity, and autocorrelation and model specification.
 Our model is also consistent as per CUSUM and CUSUMSQ figures (see Figure 2).